CFA-Fintech/A-Whale-Off-the-Portfolio/README.md

 2. Calculate the standard deviation for each portfolio.
 Which portfolios are riskier than the S&P 500?

-#### Tiger Global Management LLC and Berkshire Hathaway, Inc. have greater risk and upside potential than S&P 500.
-They also have the greater returns distribution from the average according to the box plot from above.

 3. Calculate the annualized standard deviation (252 trading days).

 #### Rolling Statistics